 On the 13th day, your culture medium should appear dark green, with a relatively thick texture.
 You can now perform your first Spirulina harvest.

 Place a 30-50 microns nylon mesh above your growth tank and pass the liquids through it until a thick jelly-like paste is formed on the top.
 Use a water pump to make this process easier, and place a piece of fabric at the edge of your hose to collect unwanted particles like leaves or insects.

-Rake the wet biomass to the center of the mesh, then place inside a harvesting close and squeeze out the excess water, keeping only the freshly harvested spirulina.
-Now wash your mesh in clean water and pour back to the pond to avoid wastage.
+Rake the wet biomass to the center of the mesh, then squeeze out the excess water, keeping only the freshly harvested spirulina.
+Repeat this process with fresh water to remove excess nutrients and pour the water back to the pond when you’re done.

 Always remember to weigh your harvest!

 Knowing how much has been harvested keeps you in control of the compensation nutrients.
 It will also help you understand and improve your production capability.

 STEP 8: FEED THE CULTURE AFTER EACH HARVEST

 We determine the amount of nutrients added after the harvest according to the weight of the dried yield.
 If you don’t want to dry your Spirulina, this can be calculated in a ratio of 10% of the biomass weight.
 For example, if you harvest 1kg of fresh biomass, the dried weight will be 100 grams.
 Each feeding formula has slightly different proportions.
 Use our After Harvesting Feeding Calculators to determine which nutrients to add and in what proportions.

 Fluctuations in pH and Temperature, floating clumps and excess residue are just a few common problems you may encounter.
 Take the time to read, learn and educate yourself so you’ll know what to do.